UPDATED JUL 14, 2020

-To prove it, we’ve rounded up the Twin Cities’ finest places to grab a nutritious meal.
-So while we can’t decide where to eat for you, we can make it a hell of a lot easier, and healthier.
+As if choosing a restaurant isn’t hard enough on its own, it's even harder to find one that serves good and good-for-you food.
+But it is possible and, to prove it, we’ve rounded up the finest places to grab a nutritious meal in MSP.
+So while we can’t decide where to eat for you, we can make it a hell of a lot easier.

 Whether your vegan, vegetarian, gluten-free, or simply looking for your next breakfast/lunch/dinner/brunch destination, French Meadow has your back.
 In addition to serving up killer everything, from omelettes to entrees, this farm-to-table fave also has the bragging right of being the first bread bakery in the country to be certified organic.
 Bonus: French Meadow has a location at the MSP airport, giving you even more incentive to show up early for your next flight.